a California Non-Profit 501(c)(3) Corporation – EIN 99-3474773

 • Cancellations made more than 60 days before the start of camp are eligible to receive a full refund, minus a $100 cancellation fee.

-• Cancellations made within 14 days of camp are not eligible for a refund.
+• Cancellations made within 7 days of camp are not eligible for a refund.
+(We may offer credit towards tuition/lodging at our next camp session minus a $100 cancellation fee if you have not insured your enrollment.)

-Note – Commercial event/trip insurance is available to campers for cancellations and we encourage you to purchase coverage for your tuition costs in the event you can’t make it to camp.
-Visit Eventsured for details and price quotes.
+Note – Commercial event/trip insurance is available at a low cost to campers for cancellations and we encourage you to purchase coverage for your tuition/lodging costs in the event you can’t make it to camp.
+Visit SquareMouth Travel Insurance for details and price quotes.

-Most scholarships are partial scholarships—you pay as much as you can, and the rest will be paid out of the scholarship fund.
+Most scholarships are partial scholarships — you pay as much as you can for your food and lodging and your class tuition will be paid out of the scholarship fund.
 In this way, we are able to accommodate everyone who needs financial assistance.
-To apply for a partial scholarship, ask for a scholarship application.

 The scholarship program is made possible largely through the donations of generous campers who pay a little (or in some cases, a lot!) extra to help fund it.
 Many, many, many thanks to all those generous people!

 Don’t assume you’re registered for camp unless you receive a confirmation e-mail letter!
-This letter will confirm which class you’re signed up for, which type of lodging, etc and will be signed by the director and her assistant.
+This letter will confirm which class you’re signed up for, which type of lodging, etc. and will be signed by the director.
 Not to be confused with the Paypal confirmation e-mail that you receive immediately upon registering.
-All applicants receive an additional confirmation e-mail, sometime in the following week.
+All applicants receive an additional confirmation e-mail within 10 days of registering.

 Only if you attend as a commuter and don’t sleep on site.

-What you might want to bring are some late-night snacks.
-Dinner is served at 6:00 p.m., but the music goes on into the wee hours and, if you stay up late, you may appreciate a snack or refreshment.
-We have an evening camp cafe with a potluck table where people can come and share snacks.
-You can also buy candy bars, etc, at the ranch store at lunchtime.
+You might want to bring are some late-night snacks.
+Dinner is served at 6:00 p.m., but the music goes on into the wee hours and if you stay up late, you may appreciate a snack or refreshment.
 Please store any food you bring in animal-proof containers.

 If necessary, you can bring supplementary food to meet your special needs.
 There is refrigerator space for this purpose, and there are kitchenettes in some of the lodges.